Day 1 -

-Laggan to Aviemore - 34 Miles
+Day 3 - Laggan to Aviemore

 Overnight: Ravenscraig Guesthouse, Aviemore

-Aviemore to Tomintoul - 28 Miles
+Aviemore to Tomintoul

-We get excited even thinking about today’s riding, almost 100% off road, truly remote and with an awesome mix of epic climbs, technical singletrack and truly breathtaking views.
+Today's ride is almost 100% off road, truly remote and with an awesome mix of epic climbs, technical singletrack and truly breathtaking views.
 The highlights include the climb from Glenmore past the fairy lake and up over Ryvoan Pass as well as the descent down into Tomintoul.
 It really is one of the best days you will ever have on your bike.

 Overnight: Argyle House B&B, Tomintoul

-Tomintoul to Ballater - 28 Miles
+Tomintoul to Ballater

 After a few tough days, day five is a slightly more relaxed day riding mainly on Landrover tracks as you skirt the northern edge of the Cairngorms.
 The good news is that there are some sweet sections of singletrack to keep the mind occupied, awesome views and plenty of river crossings to keep you on your toes.

-A seemingly endless descent in the latter part of the day brings us to Ballater.
+A seemingly endless descent in the latter part of the day brings you to Ballater.
 There is plenty to keep you occupied for the afternoon, even if it is just catching up on some shut eye.

 Overnight: Glenlui Hotel, Ballater

-Ballater to Edzell - 39 Miles
+Ballater to Edzell

 Day six is the highpoint of your week's riding in every sense of the word.
-The first few miles of gentle riverside riding don’t even begin to hint at what is to come but once you start climbing Glen Tanar and then the Mounth Road you will need every last bit of energy to get you to the top of Mount Keen, Scotland’s most easterly Munro.
+The first few miles of gentle riverside riding don’t seem to hint at what is to come but once you start climbing Glen Tanar and then the Mounth Road you will need every last bit of energy to get you to the top of Mount Keen, Scotland’s most easterly Munro.